Dunkirk-2017

 Grade: A

-Of the hundreds of war films that have been made over the years, most have a similar style with either a clear patriotic slant or, of a questioning/message type nature.
+Of the hundreds of war films made over the years, most have a similar style, with either a clear patriotic slant or a questioning/message-type nature.

-Finally, along comes a film like Dunkirk that gives the stale genre a good, swift, kicks in the ass.
+Finally, along comes a film like Dunkirk (2017)that gives the stale genre a swift kick.

-In 1940, Nazi Germany, having successfully invaded France, pushes thousands of French and British soldiers to a seaside town named Dunkirk.
+In 1940, Nazi Germany, having successfully invaded France, pushed thousands of French and British soldiers to a seaside town named Dunkirk.

-One will immediately be struck by the pacing of the film as it is non-stop action from start to close.
-The action, combined with very little dialogue, and an eerie musical score, are what make the film feel so unique and fresh.
+One will immediately be struck by the film’s pacing, which is nonstop action from start to finish.
+The action, combined with very little dialogue and an eerie musical score, is what makes the film feel unique and fresh.

-An interesting facet to the film, and certainly done on purpose, is that the backstories of the characters are not revealed- we know very little about any of them.
+An interesting facet of the film, and certainly done on purpose, is that the characters’ backstories are not revealed- we know very little about them.
 Do they have families?
 Are they married?
 This is a beautiful decision by the screenwriters and by Nolan.

-For instance, the very first scenes involve a disheveled private, named Tommy (Fionn Whitehead).
+For instance, the first scenes involve a disheveled private named Tommy (Fionn Whitehead).
 Panicked, he runs through the streets in pursuit of the beach, where he meets a fellow soldier named Gibson, who is burying another soldier in the sand.

 Another positive to Dunkirk is the anonymity of the enemy.
 The German soldiers are never shown.
-Certainly, we see many scenes of the fighter planes overhead, pummeling the soldiers with bombs, and pulsating gunfire in various scenes, but the mystique of the enemy troops is a constant throughout the film.
+We see many scenes of fighter planes overhead, pummeling the soldiers with bombs and pulsating gunfire in various scenes.
+Still, the mystique of the enemy troops is a constant throughout the film.

-The faceless component to the villains adds terror and haunting uncertainty.
-In this way, the film adds to the confusion of the audience about where the enemy may be, at any given moment.
+The faceless component of the villains adds terror and haunting uncertainty.
+In this way, the film adds to the audience’s confusion about where the enemy may be at any given moment.

-The visuals and the vastness of the ocean side beach, forefront throughout the entire film, at one hour and forty-six minutes relatively brief for a war film, elicits both beauty and a terrible gloominess.
+The visuals and the vastness of the oceanside beach are at the forefront throughout the entire film, which is one hour and forty-six minutes, relatively brief for a war film.
+It elicits both beauty and a terrible gloominess.

 Scenes of the vastness of the beach peppered with thousands of cold and hungry men are both pathetic and powerful.

-The best scenes take place on Mr. Dawson’s (Rylance) mariner boat.
-Aided by his son Peter, and Peter’s frightened schoolmate, the trio head for dangerous Dunkirk to help rescue, but en-route pick up a shell-shocked soldier determined to stay as far away from Dunkirk as possible.
+The best scenes occur on Mr. Dawson’s (Rylance) mariner boat.
+Aided by his son Peter and Peter’s frightened schoolmate, the trio heads for dangerous Dunkirk to help rescue, but en route, he picks up a shell-shocked soldier determined to stay as far away from Dunkirk as possible.

 This leads to compelling drama and deep characterization of all the central characters.

-Many list 1998’s Saving Private Ryan as tops in the modern war genre, but Dunkirk may very well rival that film in intensity and musical effectiveness.
-Dunkirk also contains shockingly little bloodshed or dismembered soldiers- it does not need this to tell a powerful story.
+Many list 1998’s Saving Private Ryan as the best film in the modern war genre, but Dunkirk may very well rival that film in intensity and musical effectiveness.
+Dunkirk (2017) also contains shockingly little bloodshed or dismembered soldiers—it does not need this to tell a powerful story.

-At times emotional, the film is always intense and never lets go of its audience from the very first frame.
-A war film for the history books and a lesson in film creativity and thoughtfulness.
+The film is sometimes emotional and intense, but it never lets go of its audience from the very first frame—it is a war film for the history books and a lesson in film creativity and thoughtfulness.

-Oscar Nominations: Best Picture, Best Director-Christopher Nolan, Best Original Score, Best Sound Editing (won), Best Sound Mixing (won), Best Production Design, Best Cinematography, Best Film Editing (won)
+Oscar Nominations: 3 wins-Best Picture, Best Director-Christopher Nolan, Best Original Score, Best Sound Editing (won), Best Sound Mixing (won), Best Production Design, Best Cinematography, Best Film Editing (won)

 Closet Monster-2016